New Hampton School

 Lifelong Learners and Active Global Citizens

 New Hampton School is an independent, coeducational, college preparatory school for boarding and day students, grades 9 through 12 and postgraduate.
-Nestled in the foothills of New Hampshire's White Mountains and in the heart of the beautiful Lakes Region, yet just 90 minutes from Boston, Massachusetts, the 350-acre campus features six contemporary classroom buildings, including the state-of-the art Pilalas Center for Math and Science and the newly restored Meservey Hall.
-There are 13 dormitories, varying in size, each with resident dorm parents/family and exceptional athletics and arts facilities.
+Nestled in the foothills of New Hampshire's White Mountains and in the heart of the beautiful Lakes Region, yet just 90 minutes from Boston, Massachusetts, the 350-acre campus features six contemporary classroom buildings.
+On-campus housing includes 13 dormitories, varying in size, each with resident dorm parents/family and complementary dorm life programming activities throughout the year.

 The student body includes representation from 28 states and 30 different countries.
-Twenty-five percent of New Hampton students are international.
-New Hampton routinely sends its students to top colleges and universities including the University of Michigan, Princeton University, Cornell University, Williams College, Dartmouth College, UCLA, and University of Chicago.
+Twenty-five percent of students are international.
+New Hampton routinely sends students to top colleges and universities including Dartmouth College, University of Michigan, Princeton University, Cornell University, Williams College, Syracuse University, UCLA, and University of Chicago.

-Our school is proud of a strong athletic program and a variety of arts offerings.
-International Baccalaureate classes begin in the eleventh grade and can be taken as part of the full Diploma Programme or as certificate courses.
+Our school is proud of programmatic variety including our strong athletic program, art offerings including Animation by the Walt Disney Family Museum, student leadership opportunities, clubs and activities.
+International Baccalaureate classes begin in eleventh grade and can be taken as part of the full Diploma Programme or as certificate courses.
 The IB philosophy pervades the curriculum, and ninth and tenth graders are prepared to embrace its challenges.
-Equally prominent is the school's commitment to the delivery of durable skills using relevant content with emphasis on experiential education, habits of mind and career internships and partnerships.
-The average class size is 11, and the breadth of academic offerings ranges from university rigor to support, from the IB Diploma Programme, honors courses, and independent study to tutorials and International Support classes that accommodate individual methods and pace of learning.
+Equally prominent is the school's commitment to the delivery of durable skills using relevant content with emphasis on experiential education, Habits of Mind, and career partnerships.
+The average class size is 11 and the breadth of academic offerings ranges from university rigor to support, from the IB Diploma Programme, honors courses, and independent study to tutorials and International Support classes that accommodate individual methods and pace of learning.

-Weekend activities on and off campus include dances, dinner trips, shopping, hikes, concerts, and day trips to Boston.
+Weekend activities on and off campus include dances, dinner trips, shopping, hikes, concerts, day trips to Boston, and student-designed outings.
 The school's dining hall has been recognized for its outstanding cuisine.